 The truth is that there are two conjugations for the verb will:

 It is true that this difference is not universally recognized.
-However, let those who make assertions such as "People in the USA never use 'shall'" peruse a good US English dictionary, or many US legal documents which often contain phrases such as:
+However, let those who make assertions such as "Americans never use 'shall'" peruse a good US English dictionary, or many US legal documents which often contain phrases such as:

 Note that exactly the same rule applies in the case of should and would.
 It is perfectly normal, and somewhat more elegant, to write, for example:

 - I should be grateful if you would kindly send me your latest catalogue.